taisei-project/taisei/README.md

 consists of bgm filename (without extension), space of tab, and theme name.
 No space/tab allowed either in beginning of line or BGM filenames listed in this file; theme names may contain them.

+## Sound problems

+If your sound becomes glitchy, and you encounter lot of console messages like:
+`ALSA lib pcm.c:7234:(snd_pcm_recover) underrun occurred`, it seems like you possibly have broken ALSA configuration.
+This may be fixed by playing with parameter values of `pcm.dmixer.slave` option group in `/etc/asound.conf` or wherever you have your ALSA configuration.
+Commenting `period_time`, `period_size`, `buffer_size`, `rate` may give you
+the first approach to what to do.

 ## Contact